-The lowly economy-class section is getting an upgrade in 2015.
+The lowly economy-class section is getting an upgrade.
 Or a downgrade, depending on your point of view.

 At least two airlines are unveiling new coach class sections this spring.
 Alaska Airlines, with its Alaska Beyond service, will add custom leather seats, roomier overhead bins and new in-flight entertainment options.
 And Delta Air Lines, which is also in the throes of an ambitious cabin overhaul, will introduce a new basic economy-class fare, creating what some are calling a “fifth class” of service.

 Economy class — the cabin most airline passengers fly in — rarely gets this much attention.
 Airlines prefer to focus on their high-revenue business travelers, lavishing them with repeated remodelings of their first-class cabins.
 So when the cheap seats get a makeover, it’s easy to assume that’s good news for the average air traveler.

 But not all upgrades are the same.
 In fact, Alaska’s and Delta’s are worth closer looks, because they offer dramatically different visions of air travel in 2015.

 The airline is quietly redefining “economy class.”
 On the visual side, its economy section will come with distinctive new seats, wireless Internet access and, in some cases, larger overhead bins — all part of a billion-dollar update of its cabin interiors.